tuni56/sales-data-pipeline/README.md

 - Daily scheduling
 - Explicit task dependencies (Bronze → Silver → Gold)
-- Retry policies and SLA definitions
+- Retry policies and failure handling
 - Environment-based configuration

-The same DAGs are designed to run locally or on **Amazon MWAA**.
+Airflow is used locally to demonstrate orchestration concepts independently of any managed service.

 ---